cliffano/couchtato/README.md

 Extend
 ------

-By default Couchtato uses cradle as its CouchDB library.
-If you want to use a different library, you have to implement an adapter like lib/stool/cradle.js , and make the choice of Stool configurable via command line.
+By default Couchtato uses cradle as its CouchDB driver module.
+If you want to use a different module, you have to implement an adapter like lib/stool/cradle.js , e.g. lib/stool/mydriver.js, then specify the driver module via command line.

+    couchtato iterate -u http://user:pass@host:port/db -d mydriver

 TODO
 ----